 (b) The posted speed limits at White Sands National Park are:

-- 15 MPH from the entrance gate to Entrance Station, within the employee housing area, maintenance compound, administration complex, and the service road.
+• 15 MPH from the entrance gate to Entrance Station, within all picnic areas, the employee housing area, maintenance compound, administration complex, and the service road.

 Variations from the speed limit designations in the general regulations have been made where road conditions either allow a higher speed without jeopardizing public safety or require a lower speed limit for public safety.